eCook Meal

 with roast butternut, pak choi & cashew nut butter

-ROAST THE BUTTERNUT
+ROAST THE Butternut

-Preheat the oven to 200°C. Place the butternut pieces on a roasting tray.
+Preheat the oven to 200°C. Place the Butternut pieces on a roasting tray.
 Coat in oil, season to taste, and spread out evenly.
 Roast in the hot oven for 30-35 minutes until cooked through and crisping up, shifting halfway.
 Remove from the oven on completion.

 TIME FOR PAK CHOI PREP